Patterns and Dynamics of Netflix TV Show Popularity: Abstract

 \section{Abstract}

+The rise of platforms like Netflix has expanded the possibility for audiences worldwide to watch the same content simultaneously, motivating research on cross-country media consumption.
 We investigate the global dynamics of media consumption by analyzing daily top-ranked Netflix TV shows across 71 countries over a span of 822 days.
-Using an information-theoretic framework, we quantify diversity, similarity, and directional influence in consumption trends through three core measures, Shannon entropy, mutual information, and Kullback-Leibler (KL) divergence.
-Entropy reveals that content diversity varies by region, with North America and Europe exhibiting highly dynamic viewing preferences, while East and Southeast Asian (ESA) countries maintain more stable and persistent trends.
+Using an information-theoretic framework, we measure diversity, similarity, and directional relationships in consumption trends using Shannon entropy, mutual information, and Kullback-Leibler (KL) divergence.
+According to Shannon entropy analysis, North America and Europe have highly dynamic viewing preferences, whereas East and Southeast Asia (ESA) display more persistent trends, with the same shows often dominating for long periods.
 Mutual information identifies clear regional clusters of synchronized consumption, with particularly strong alignment among ESA countries.
-To analyze temporal flow, we introduce a KL-based asymmetry measure that captures directional influence between countries and applies to both closely connected regional groups and loosely connected cross-regional pairs.
-This analysis reveals distinct pathways of content diffusion.
-For inter-group diffusion, we observe flows from ESA and South America toward North America and Europe.
-For intra-group diffusion, we find influence from Korea and Thailand to other ESA countries.
-We also observe that ESA trends reaching other regions often originate from Singapore and the Philippines.
-These findings offer insight into the temporal structure of global cultural diffusion and highlight the coexistence of global synchronization and regional independence in streaming media preferences.
+To analyze temporal patterns, we introduce a KL-based asymmetry measure that captures directional patterns between countries, applicable to both inter- and intra-regional pairs.
+This analysis reveals distinct pathways of content spread.
+We find inter-regional patterns from ESA and South America toward North America and Europe, and intra-regional signals from Korea and Thailand to other ESA countries.
+We also observe that ESA trends reaching other regions often originate from Singapore.
+These findings offer insight into the temporal structure of global content spread and highlight the coexistence of global synchronization and regional independence in streaming media preferences.